 We try to predict what is going to happen.
 We try to manage the economy ranging from our personal finances to national and international regulation and management.
 Theories abound.
 But, we consistently overlook the fundamental truth- it is God’s economy.
 We forget that all of creation is God’s.
-Economy has its roots in the Greek word “oikonomia” which means household management.
-Oikonomia in turn comes from “oikonomos” (manager, steward) which is based on “oikos” (house).
-So, economy literally means management of the household.
+The economy has its roots in the Greek word “oikonomia” which means household management.
+Oikonomia, in turn, comes from “oikonomos” (manager, steward) which is based on “oikos” (house).
+So, the economy literally means management of the household.
 And whose household is it?
 God’s!

 God provides for us, but he provides in an abundance that is to be shared, not hoarded.
 Even when we think that we do not have enough, if we share first, there is always enough for us and the beneficiaries of our sharing.
 When we consume, we never have enough.
 We become ensnared in need rather than freed by sharing God’s abundance.